 - Emotional intelligence.
 Strong leaders need to know how to interact well with others.
 This might include “reading” the needs of your Warfighters and displaying warmth and openness while being assertive.
 For example, a strong leader will recognize when a subordinate is struggling and provide the support needed.
 Effective leaders also know how to manage their own emotions, prevent impulsive or angry reactions, maintain optimism, and project confidence.
 Rather than reacting to your emotions, practice using them to guide your leadership choices.

 - Ethical conduct.
-Honor and moral conduct are key traits all Military Service Members should strive for.
+Honor and moral conduct are key traits all Service Members should strive for.
 The best leaders know how to set an example with their own conduct to strengthen their relationships and teams.
 Serving with honor, honesty, and integrity will help you inspire confidence, respect, and trust.

 - Cultural competency.
 It’s important to know how to build trust across diverse populations—whether it’s within your own team, in the community, or while deployed.
 An effective leader needs to know how to engage with others to cooperate and avoid conflict.
 You have to be willing to see people as individuals and understand their motivations.